 Again, you can freeze it, can it, or fridge it to drink.

 One way I like to freeze the bone broth is in ice cube trays then store in a freezer bag.
-Anytime a recipe calls for a small portion of chicken broth or stock, I will grab a few cubes from the freezer to add in.
+Anytime a recipe calls for a small portion of chicken broth or stock, I will grab a few cubes from the freezer to add.

-Another neat way to freeze larger quantities of the broth is to use reusable silicone storage bags like these.
+Another neat way to freeze larger quantities of the broth is to use reusable silicone storage bags.
 I fill three-fourths of the way up then zip closed.
 Set bag on a cookie sheet and store in freezer until frozen.
 Then I simply peel the bag away from the frozen broth and store the broth block in a freezer bag.
+These larger chunks of frozen broth are perfect for soups or cooking rice.

 Additionally, you could just store cooled down broth in quart sized freezer bags flat on a cookie sheet in the freezer to save on freezer space.
 Once the bags are frozen, remove cookie sheet and set upright the frozen broth bags as if stacking books on a shelf.
 Another storage option is to just lay them flat.